alyssadata/origin_recognition/README.md

 - the source-line
 - the recognition logic
 - the citation path
+- the provenance structure
+- the no-derivative boundary
 - the derivative-recognition structure
 - the public claims that should remain attached to the work
-- the terms and markers that help trace the work across derivative use
+- the terms and markers that help trace the work across later comparison

+## Repo Structure

+origin_recognition/

+├── README.md
+├── 00_origin_recognition.md
+├── 01_source_line.md
+├── 02_recognition_engineering.md
+├── 03_derivative_recognition_test.md
+├── 04_citation_and_provenance.md
+├── 05_public_claims.md
+├── 06_terms_and_markers.md
+├── 07_receipts_index.md
+├── CHANGELOG.md
+├── LICENSE
+└── CITATION.cff

 ## Core Statement